 To avoid the paralysis of the Security Council, the President of the French Republic, François Hollande, proposed in 2013 that the permanent members voluntarily and collectively pledge not to use the veto in case of recognized mass atrocities.

 This reform would not involve any amendment to the UN Charter.
 The United Nations Secretary General would therefore seize the Security Council in cases of genocide, crimes against humanity, or large-scale war crimes.

 At the UN, France launched intensive discussions with its partners, in particular with the other Security Council members.

 In September 2014, the Minister of Foreign Affairs and International Development, Laurent Fabius, organized a ministerial meeting on the issue on the margins of the UN General Assembly with his Mexican counterpart José Antonio Meade Kuribreña.
 Many member states, including Security Council permanent members, UN officials, and representatives of the international civil society, participated.

-During the 70th session of the UN General Assembly, France, Mexico and international civil society partners organized a meeting on the French-Mexican initiative on framing the use of veto in cases of mass atrocities.
-As of 21 October, 2015, the initiative is supported by 80 countries.
+In 2015, on the occasion of the 70th session of the UN General Assembly, France, Mexico and international civil society partners organized a meeting on the French-Mexican initiative on framing the use of veto in cases of mass atrocities.

 During the 73th session of the UN General Assembly, French President Macron set the goal that by the end of the year, two-thirds of UN member states will support the suspension of the use of veto in the event of mass atrocities.

 As of 16 April 2019, the initiative has received 101 supports.